jakebasile/procbot/README.md

 ## Installation

 There really isn't any, to speak of.
-Choose one:

     $ wget https://raw.github.com/jakebasile/procbot/master/procbot.py && chmod+x procbot.py

-or

-    $ pip install procbot

-both will add `procbot.py` to your path. `pip` will also install [PyYAML][] to make config files easier to read.
+You should also install [PyYAML][] to make config files easier to read.

 ## Configuration